TheBranchDriftCatalyst/microblog/README.md

 **Auth and Handling Users**

 Slightly due to the above, handling auth was possibly the most time intensive thing.
-Might consider next time looking into next-auth however, the auth flow for JWT tokens is not actually complicated but it is not trivial.
-The frontend auth state management works but needs to be polished and handle token refresh and auto logout in a more user friendly way.
+Might consider next time looking into next-auth however, the auth flow for JWT tokens is not actually complicated but it is not trivial either.
+The frontend auth state management works but needs to be polished and handle token refresh and auto logout in a more user friendly way- torn between sliding and non sliding jwt tokens

+- UNtil refresh, sliding and ful lauth context lifecycle hooks are implemented frontend auth is at the moment brittle.

 # Misc Notes

+> NOTE: all core functionality is present but is brittle and needs polishing on most fronts

 Tech Stack:
     - Swagger